LiveLike/livelike-docs/docs/CMS Guides/editorial-strategy.md

       title: Game preparation
 ---
 This page will help Producers of Live events think through an editorial strategy for one or more events.
 As a best practice we recommend you:

 * Set your business goals
 * Identify your target audience
 * Define editorial cadence
 * Craft an editorial guideline
 * Setup gamification

-[block:api-header]
-{
-  "type": "basic",
-  "title": "1.
-Business goals"
-}
-[/block]
+## 1. Business goals

 As a producer, ensure business goals are regarding our usage of the Engagement SDK.
 Are there specific numbers your organization is looking to improve such as session length or target engagement?
 Are there Widgets that will be sponsored such as Voting on MVP Player.
 Make sure you have at least one KPI you be keeping track of and that guide you to success.

 # 2. Target audience

 Generally we've found younger audience (under 35) are more comfortable with lean-forward experiences such as chat and widgets.
 It's helpful to set your mind to understand who is your primary target audience.
 It will help you set the tone when preparing widgets.
 How will you balance your question to engage between different segments such as casual and hardcore fans?
 Use analytics to see if your interactions are engaging the segments that matter to you.

 # 3. Editorial cadence